WinzarH/LikertMakeR/articles/makeItemsScale_explainer.md

 `2 2 4 4`

-has similarity **0.50**, which is closest to the target.
+has similarity **0.50**, which is closest to the target similarity score.
 So this row is selected (and later permuted across item positions).
+You can verify this in
-Check also in [Figure 1](#fig-similarity_sum_graphic).
+[Figure 1](#fig-similarity_sum_graphic).

 ### Worked example 2